Food and Drink

 Shooting for Fun

-The ever-popular gnat shooting returned for 2016.
 The gnats are radio controlled drones so perfect for targeting with a shotgun.
 The aim is to try to shoot it out of the sky, but it’s trickier than it looks and it’s a great test of speed, accuracy and luck!
 Guns, ammunition safety advice and supervisors are all provided on the day.

 The theme for our central exhibit is ‘Grass to Grouse’ and the various displays aim to showcase how sympathetic management of a hill edge livestock farm can be efficient without loss of biodiversity and carefully integrated with sporting enterprises.
 Come and see rare cattle and sheep breeds used as conservation grazers, along with other live exhibits.

 Have a go